gabe-kai/Arcadium/services/wiki/README.md

 **Note:** The pre-commit hook runs the full test suite.
 For faster feedback during development, you can run `pytest` manually on specific test files.

+**Note:** Tests run only at commit time (not on push) to avoid running them twice.
+This provides early feedback while keeping the commit workflow efficient.

 ### Running Tests with CI Configuration

 To verify tests will pass in CI before pushing: